Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

 Extreme anxiety around food

-Meals causing distress for the whole family
+Meals causing major distress for the whole family

-Interference with school, social life, or development
+Interference with school, social life, travel, or development

 Why Early Treatment Matters